 Engineered timber is the best product available on the market for windows and doors.
 It’s not cheaper – it’s better.

 Manufacturers who are interested in achieving long-lasting and quality products, that won’t need to be continuously maintained and that won’t come at the expense of the environment, will use a blend of engineered Redwood, and Accoya® which gives the best stability and durability, making it the ultimate window and door material.

 Naturally, Westbury is something of a pioneer in engineered wood.
 At Westbury, we use Accoya® as part of a wider system that ensures our products are trouble-free, require a minimum of maintenance and won’t need replacing.
-When you buy Westbury windows, you only buy once, and this surely is the nirvana of the ultimate goals of sustainability and money-saving.
+When you buy Westbury windows, you only buy once, and this surely is the ultimate goal of sustainability and money-saving.

 So what is engineered wood and why is it so good?